 The Bottom Line

 Overall, I would recommend the Scottevest Molly Jacket to any woman is who is looking for a travel jacket.
 It’s cute, stylish, great in most weather, and has absolutely amazing pockets.
-I can honestly say I’ve found it to be the best travel jacket for women that I’ve ever worn.
+I can honestly say I’ve found it to be one of the best travel jackets for women that I’ve ever worn.